Legal Responsibility in West Virginia After a Falling Tree or Branch Causes Damage and Injuries

 A couple of years ago, a sanitation worker collecting trash in an alley in Moundsville, WV was killed when a broken limb fell from a tree and struck him in the head as he was collecting trash.

 The limb was apparently damaged in a recent storm; it is unclear whether the truck struck the branch.
-The worker suffered a massive head injury and was transported to the hospital, where he was pronounced dead.
+The worker suffered a traumatic head injury and was transported to the hospital, where he was pronounced dead.

 This was called a “freak” accident, but legally, could there have been any premises liability for this fatal injury?